nhorton06/DBDPrediction/README.md

 - **Future**: Could add Redis for session management, gunicorn for multi-worker support

 **Resource Footprint**:
-- Container image: ~5 GB (with CUDA PyTorch)
+- Container image: ~500 MB - 1 GB (Python 3.11 slim base with dependencies)
 - Memory usage: ~500 MB - 1 GB at runtime
 - CPU: Minimal for inference (single-threaded predictions)
-- GPU: Optional, provides significant speedup if available
+- GPU: Not currently used (CPU-only PyTorch)

 **Known Limitations**:
-1. Model files must be provided externally (not in image)
+1. Model trains on every container startup (adds ~30-60 seconds to startup time)
 2. No database persistence (stateless predictions only)
 3. Single-threaded Flask server (not production-grade for high traffic)
 4. No authentication/authorization (suitable for local use only)
+5. Training data must be provided via volume mount (`DBDData.csv`)

 ## 5) Results & Evaluation